 The floral array is a cylindrical spike, up to 10 inches long, of many small, yellowish-green male flower heads shaped like beads.
 The main stems many develop shorter side spikes along side the main spike.

-Flowers: Male and female flowers are composite and separate.
-The male florets (staminate) have a saucer-shaped head, 2 -4 mm in diameter and only 1/4 inch long and have a short stalk no more than 1 to 3+mm long.
+Flowers: Male and female flowers are composite and separate on the same plant.
+The male florets (staminate) have a saucer-shaped head, 2 -4 mm in diameter, only 1/4 inch long and have a short stalk no more than 1 to 3+mm long with the florets facing downward.
 The five stamens of each floret produce a yellow pollen that is wind dispersed.
-The male flower head has 3 to 25 florets surrounded on the outside by a series of phyllaries that are rough on the outside and the head often has 1 to 3 black nerves visible.
+Each male flower head has 3 to 25 florets surrounded on the outside by a series of green phyllaries that are rough on the outside; the head circumference often has 1 to 3 black nerves visible.
 Male heads turn yellow to brown with maturity.
-Female (pistillate) flower heads are whitish-green, each containing one fertile floret. and clustered in small groups in the leaf axils near and below the male flowers.
+Female (pistillate) flower heads are whitish-green, each containing one fertile floret and clustered in small groups in the leaf axils near and below the male flowers.
 At the base of the floral array are several bract-like leaves.

 Seeds: Fertile flowers produce small bur containing a pyramidal shaped, tough, 1/4 inch long (3 - 5 mm) cypsela that has 4 to 5 (sometimes 5 to 7) rounded spines (tubercles) and a short central beak; from the side the cypsela looks like a small crown, hence one of the older common names of 'Crown Weed'.
 The bur is dispersed by clinging to fur or clothing.
 Cypselae are viable for several years.
 The tubercles contain air spaces allowing the seed to float on water and to be carried by the wind.